salt-extensions/salt-extension-copier/docs/topics/extraction.md

 (library-dependencies)=
 ### Library dependencies

 Some modules have library dependencies.
-Since they were included in Salt core, which cannot possibly be shipped with every dependency, they needed to account for the library not being present.
-They typically use the following stanza to avoid a crash during import:
+Since Salt core cannot include every possible dependency, these modules often include a safeguard to handle missing libraries or library alternatives.
+They typically use the following pattern:

 ```python
 HAS_LIBS = False